zzhang82/web422/graded-work.md

 * Finally a due date extension is disrespectful to other professors and their courses, because it takes your attention away from their coursework while you are working on late work.

-So, no due date extensions.
+Therefore, no due date extensions.